 That’s actually pretty funny since this is EXACTLY what their group is doing.
 Drawing a strong conclusion (which I quoted above) from a single paper based on shoddy methodology where data was LIED about in the discussion.
 But no matter, in a week or two I will be examining all of the studies on this topic, about 7 of them at last count.
 And we’ll see what the overall body of literature says about the topic.
 And unlike Schoenfeld et. al., I won’t be misrepresenting any data to do it.

 Addendum Saturday September 22nd, 2018: Lucus Tafur has done his own in-depth analysis of the Schoenfeld et. al. study.
-He makes many similar points to myself, along with several others.
-You can read it here.
+Lucas makes many similar points to myself, along with several others.

 Addendum Monday September 24th, 2018: Brian Bucher has written an extensive analysis of the statistics and interpretation of them which can be found on Redditt.
 Short version: none of the three statistical methods used in the paper support the claimed conclusions.
 NONE OF THE THREE.